-But, the exciting news is once you’ve developed and continue maintaining your Facebook SEO strategy effectively, you’re tapping into giant social networks’ audiences without the cost of expensive advertising.
-As well as building trust, authority and reaching huge audiences which are more targeted and accurately skewed towards your business than we ever imagined possible before.
-Which, of course, is a crucial aspect of any businesses marketing strategy.
+But, the exciting news is once you’ve developed and continued maintaining your Facebook SEO strategy effectively, you’re tapping into giant social networks’ audiences without the cost of expensive advertising as well as building trust and authority and reaching huge audiences who are more targeted and accurately skewed towards your business than we ever imagined possible before.
+Which, of course, is a crucial aspect of any business’s marketing strategy.

 Apart from the internal Facebook search, you can also show up on other search engines with your Facebook page, as Google, for example, also indexes Facebook.

-If your brand name and URL match on your Facebook page, then this is a good start.
-Also, make sure to get listed in the right category within Facebook.
+This is a good start if your brand name and URL match your Facebook page.
+Also, make sure to get listed in the right category on Facebook.